 [Report of the GSRME: Page 19, Section 3.2 Other Evidence We Received: Prof Simon Wessely]

 So we were interested to see that Professor Simon Wessely has had another new paper published, this March, in the Journal of Psychosomatic Medicine.
-One of his co-authors is Professor Matthew Hotopf, Institute of Psychiatry, London, fellow member of the RSM CFS Conference Planning Committee and also addressing the meeting, on the topic of “Assessment: psychiatrist’s approach”.
+One of his co-authors is Professor Matthew Hotopf, Institute of Psychiatry, London, a fellow member of the RSM CFS Conference Planning Committee who is also addressing the meeting, on the topic of “Assessment: psychiatrist’s approach”.

 You can read the Abstract of Professor Wessely’s latest paper here:

 Etiology of Chronic Fatigue Syndrome: Testing Popular Hypotheses Using a National Birth Cohort Study: Samuel B. Harvey , MRCpsych, Michael Wadsworth , PhD, Simon Wessely , MD, Matthew Hotopf , PhD.
 Published online before print March 31, 2008